 ABA stands for Applied Behavior Analysis.
 ABA is a scientific problem-solving approach that uses principles and techniques derived from behavior analysis to change socially significant behaviors to a meaningful degree.
 ABA is most commonly known as a therapeutic intervention for individuals diagnosed with Autism Spectrum Disorder (ASD).

 This includes careful and individual programming, data collection, and monitoring to determine if skills are being used outside of the therapy setting.
-The main components in an ABA program is gaining control over any challenging behavior and increaseing new skills using specific evidence-based strategies.
+The main components in an ABA program is gaining control over any challenging behavior and increasing new skills using specific evidence-based strategies.

 ABA is considered an evidenced-based best practice treatment from thousands of research studies, the US Surgeon General, and the American Psychological Association.
-ABA includes many techniques, all of which have passed scienfitifc test showing the effectiveness and quality.
+ABA includes many techniques, all of which have passed scientific test showing the effectiveness and quality.

 Research studies have documented the effectiveness of ABA across populations (children, adults, individuals with Autism), settings (home, school, hospital, business), providers (staff, parents, teachers), and behaviors.